 I get excited about technology, about new product announcements or the latest release of a minor update to an obscure piece of software.
 I have an affinity for gadgets and love trying new things.
 I love making things work and making them work better.
 I am in awe of the wonders of the world that we live in and I am excited for what is coming!

-I work for a school district that serves the community I grew up in.
+I currently work for a school district that serves a community very similar to the one I grew up in.
 Everyday I get to work with and for the students who, not too many years ago, were just like me.
-I get to combine my love of technology, computers, software and gadgets (the geeky stuff) in ways that help to make a difference in the community that helped make me.
+I get to combine my love of technology, computers, software and gadgets (the geeky stuff) in ways that help to make a difference in a community similar to one that helped make me.

-The combination of my affinity for technology and my experiences thus far have provided me with a pragmatic view of the IT world.
-I have learned to appreciate standards.
-I have learned to embrace open sources as an often superior choice to the available alternatives.
+The combination of my affinity for technology and my experience have provided me with a pragmatic view of the IT world.
+I have learned to value the opinions and experiences of others.
+I appreciate standards.
+I have learned to embrace open sources.
 I have learned to avoid the trappings of brands or fanboy-isms in favor of choosing the right tool for the job.
-I have learned to value the opinions and experiences of others, even if I do not agree.
 I have learned that I do not need to continually reinvent the wheel.